Snoring is more than just a noise made while sleeping – it is the soft palate vibrating indicating that the airway is not open properly.

 If you experience pain or changes in your bite, your dentist who fitted your device may be able to make modifications to correct the problem.

 The best treatment for obstructive sleep apnoea depends on a number of factors, including the severity of your problem, the physical structure of your upper airway, other medical problems you may have, as well as your personal preference.
-Work with your dentist or sleep specialist to select the best treatment option for you.
+Work with your dentist or sleep professional to select the best treatment option for you.

 If you or a loved one is suffering from sleep apnoea, contact your Melbourne CBD dentist right away.

-Call us on (03) 9642 8955 or request an appointment online.
 We are located at Level 17, 190 Queen Street in Melbourne CBD.

 Sleep apnoea occurs if your airway is obstructed while you’re sleeping.
 In some cases, the tongue and throat muscles relax and obstruct the windpipe.